Actively Recruiting

 - Modic 2 and Modic 3 changes

-- Affected L5/S1 segments
+- L5/S1 segments affected

-- Major local inflammatory conditions
+- Major local inflammatory phenomena

 - Pregnant or lactating women